fennifith/Robotics/README.md

-# Robotics
-Documentation of stuff done in my robotics class :3
+This repo documents all the stuff I wrote in my high school robotics class.

 ### Contents:
 #### 2015/16: